vg-lab/FiReS/README.md

 INTRODUCTION
 ------------

-FiReS is a library to enable filtering and retrieval operations over any kind of object that can be caracterized by a set of features.
+FiReS is a library to enable filtering, search and content-based retrieval operations over any kind of object that can be caracterized by a set of features.